London Bridge attacker tried to rent larger truck

+London’s Metropolitan Police said Saturday that they arrested a 27-year-old man and a 28-year-old man overnight in east London on suspicion of preparing acts of terrorism.
+Police have seven people in custody over suspected links to the three attackers who killed eight people on and around London Bridge on June 3.

-In a rare glimpse into the weeklong investigation, police released details on Saturday that showed Khuram Butt originally tried to rent a 7.5 ton truck.
+Police released details of their investigation Saturday as they appealed to the public for information, saying that showed Khuram Butt, believed to be the plot’s ringleader, originally tried to rent a 7.5 ton truck.
 The intended truck was smaller but similar to the one used in the Nice attack last year that killed 86 people and injured hundreds in the resort town in the south of France.

 After leaving the small white van, the men used 12-inch knives with bright pink blades, according to Dean Haydon, head of the Metropolitan Police’s Counter-Terrorism Command.

-Police also disclosed that multiple petrol bombs were discovered in the van, and a copy of the Quran opened at a page “describing martyrdom” was found at one of the attackers’ houses.
+Police also disclosed that more than a dozen petrol bombs and two blowtorches were discovered in the van, and a copy of the Quran opened at a page “describing martyrdom” was found at one of the attackers’ houses.

-Investigators believe three victims were killed on the bridge, including one man who was thrown into the Thames River, before the attackers left the vehicle and stabbed five people to death around London’s busy Borough Market, Haydon said.
+Investigators believe three victims were killed on the bridge, including one man who was thrown into the River Thames, before the attackers left the vehicle and stabbed five people to death around London’s busy Borough Market, Haydon said.
 Police believe Butt was driving the van.

 “When I come back to Butt trying to get hold of a 7.5 ton lorry — the effect could have been even worse,” he said.

-More than a dozen wine bottles filled with flammable liquid and rags wrapped around them in the shape of Molotov cocktails were found in the van.
-Two blow torches were also found.

-Haydon said the men may have been planning even more bloodshed if they had survived their stabbing spree and made it back to the van.
+Haydon said the men may have been planning even more bloodshed if they made it back to the van.

 Police also found a number of office chairs, gravel and a suitcase in the van.